aws/aws-encryption-sdk-javascript/modules/material-management/README.md

 ## About @aws-crypto/material-management

-This packages is not intended for direct use by clients.
+This package is not intended for direct use by clients.
 To get started with the AWS Encryption SDK for JavaScript, follow the instructions in [the README](https://github.com/aws/aws-encryption-sdk-javascript/blob/master/README.md).

 ## License